Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 This cannot go on infinitely, once stack memory is depleted (a condition called **stack overflow**), the program crashes: `The program crashed`.
 (Try this out by changed the end value in the for loop to 10_000, in our case the crash occurred at around recursion 9200).
 A recursive solution may be logically the simplest, but it most probably is not the most performant solution, not withstanding its sometimes incorrect and always stack-limited behavior.

+## 17.9.1 The #this directive
+**#this** refers to the current procedure or struct in the current scope.
+A trivial use-case is to replace the proc name in the body of a recursive function by #this, as was done in `factorial2`.

 ## 17.10 Swapping values
 See _17.9_swap.jai_: